 Whilst the rain did lighten up, it didn’t stop.
 So I came up with a plan B. Do a different walk, something shorter.
 My original walk would have been 11miles.
 I didn’t fancy walking for 11 miles in the rain across the Surrey Hills.

-So of I went, I didn’t know exactly how far I would walk yet.
-I would just make my way to the Box Hill viewpoint and figure it out from there…
+So off I went.
+Although, I didn’t know exactly how far I would walk yet.
+I would just make my way to the Box Hill viewpoint and figure out the walk from there…

 - Elevation: You will walk uphill a total of 305m.